Dictionaries are used in Lingo to support the spell checking and thesaurus features. See About Spell Check.

 There are two kinds of custom dictionaries that you can use: global and project:

-Global Dictionary A global dictionary means that any Lingo project you open on your computer can use it for spell checking.
-This is a convenient way to ensure that all of your projects are using the same spellings for terms.
+Global Dictionary A global dictionary is a file that contains words and can be used for spell checking by any Lingo project you open on your computer.
+This is a convenient way to ensure that all of your projects are using the same spellings for terms, rather than having each project rely on a different dictionary.

 By default, a new global dictionary is stored in your AppData folder, like all of your built-in dictionaries.